Jeremyj224/hybrid-identity-ad-entra-lab/README.md

 - Configured Azure AD Connect for directory synchronization
 - Synced users from AD to Entra ID
 - Joined devices to domain and tested authentication
+- Created a domain admin account and added it to a OU

 ## PowerShell Script
 The full automation script is available here: